 Traditional Thai food is known to be quite healthy, making use of natural and fresh ingredients, paired with lots of spices, herbs, and vegetables.
 However, keep in mind that Thai restaurants may use MSG or large amounts of oil or sugar while preparing dishes.

-Recipes like this one, prepared at home, give you the enjoyment of Thai flavors and keep calories low.
+Recipes like this one, prepared at home, give you the enjoyment of Thai flavors and keep calories and points low.

 What is the most popular Thai food?

 Here are some of the most popular Thai dishes:

 - Tom Kha Kai (Chicken in Coconut Soup)

 - Gaeng Daeng (Red Curry)